eclab/edisyn/README.md

 Edisyn also has a large number of specialized tools designed to help you explore new patch possibilities without directly programming them.
 These include:

 * *Randomization:* Weighted patch mutation
-* *Merging:* Weighted recombination of two patches
+* *Merging:* Weighted recombination of two patches of your choice
 * *Blending:* Random recombination of two randomly-chosen patches on your synth
-* *Nudging:* Pushing the patch to sound a bit more like one of four other patches
+* *Nudging:* Pushing the patch to sound a bit more like one of four other patches of your choice
 * *Morphing:* Real-time interpolation of four patches to form a new patch
 * *Hill-Climbing and Constriction:* evolutionary techniques for guided randomized search through the space of parameters, where Edisyn iteratively offers patch possibilities for you to assess and grade.